ibm-cloud-docs/vpc/vsi_is_create_instance.md

    | Add to placement group | Placement groups are disabled by default.
 Click the toggle to enable placement groups.
 Then, select or create a placement group for the instance.
 If you add a placement group, the instance is placed according to the placement group policy.
 For more information, see [About placement groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc). |
    | Add to reservation | If you have an active reservation, click the toggle to add the virtual server instance to that reservation.
 For more information, see [About Reservations for VPC](/docs/vpc?topic=vpc-about-reserved-virtual-servers-vpc). |
    | Host failure auto restart | This setting is enabled by default.
 To disable host failure auto restart, click the toggle.
 For more information, see [Host failure recovery policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui). |
-   {: caption="Table 5.
-Instance provisioning advanced options selections" caption-side="bottom"}
+   {: caption="Instance provisioning advanced options selections" caption-side="bottom"}

 6. Click **Create virtual server instance** when you are ready to provision.